 To be honest, it is too soon to say how different this will prove to be and we didn't really meet any enemy types particularly susceptible to it during either of our demo sessions.
 But, we did enjoy seeing glowing bad guys dotted around when we unleashed a radiated volley towards them.

 Other weaponry improvements include a greater variety of Tediore gun types, which perform different actions when you run out of ammo.
 Instead of reloading, Tediore-made blasters are thrown at an enemy and, while they also appeared in Borderlands 2, there are more spectacular effects on offer this time.

 We particularly liked the weapon gained after dispatching the Gigamind boss on Promethea - a brain in a jar, essentially.
 His weapon turns into a Gigamind Spider once depleted, which scuttles towards enemies and explodes.

 Some weapons also have secondary abilities this time around.
 One might fire normal bullets usually, but also offer tiny missiles after a quick tap of the down direction key on the gamepad.
 This gives a large degree of customisation to match your gameplay style and, if nothing else, adds extra mayhem and tomfoolery during battles.
 Swapping during weapon types was one of our favourite practices during the preview test, for sure.

-One of which that we used often was the SNTNL drone.
-When available, Kane can send an autonomous, heavily-armed drone to take out designated targets.
-Another of his main abilities is to throw down a time-limited shield from bullets.
-Another is to create a clone of himself that can both fire at enemies and draw their shots.
+Zane can send an autonomous, heavily-armed drone to take out designated targets or, instead, throw down a time-limited shield from bullets.
+Another option is to create a clone of himself that can both fire at enemies and draw their shots.